openactive/realtime-paged-data-exchange/README.md

 ###  Getting Started

-To get started post an example on the [Activation Issue Tracker](https://github.com/openactive/activation/blob/master/README.md), build a new API endpoint that conforms to the specification, check it with the validator:
+To get started post an example on the [Activation Issue Tracker](https://github.com/openactive/activation/blob/master/README.md), build a new API endpoint that conforms to the specification, and check it with the validator:

 - **[Current Specification (Editor's Draft)](https://www.openactive.io/realtime-paged-data-exchange/)** - Section 3-4 explains the concept, Section 4.6 is an example.
 - [Validator](https://www.openactive.io/endpoint-validator/)